 PART TWO: You Be the Judge!

-During this portion of the training, you will open a separate browser screen to evaluate a sample History Fair website.
-If the hyperlink to the site does not work, type the following URL into your browser:
+Open a separate browser screen to evaluate a sample History Fair website.
+If the hyperlink to the site does not work, cut & paste the following URL into your browser:

-Review the site to see how the student addressed the History Fair evaluation criteria, but also how the students took advantage of the website category’s features: navigation, interactivity, multimedia, and the link between interpretation and sources.
+Review the site to see how the student addressed the History Fair evaluation criteria, and also how the students took advantage of the website category’s features: navigation, interactivity, multimedia, and the link between interpretation and sources.
 After you have reviewed this site, you may close this browser window.
+You may want to take notes as it is a question on the certification "test."

 You have the option of reviewing other sample websites, but these are not a formal part of the website training.
 You may wish to return to these sites at a later time: